model-zoo/scikit-learn-lambda/README.md

 frees up more room in your deployment package for your model or other dependencies.

-`sklearn-lambda` comes with a pre-built set of AWS Lambda layers that include `scikit-learn` and `joblib` that you can use out of the box on `us-west-2`.
+`scikit-learn-lambda` comes with a pre-built set of AWS Lambda layers that include `scikit-learn` and `joblib` that you can use out of the box on `us-west-2`.
 These layers are hosted on the Model Zoo AWS account  with public permissions for any AWS account to use.
 We also provide a script `tools/build-layers.sh`